c4milo/unpackit/README.md

-# UnzipIt for Go
+# UnzipIt
-This library allows you to easily unpack:
+This Go library allows you to easily unpack:

 * tar.gz
 * tar.bzip2